Part of South Dublin amateur drama since 1983

 Joanne Keane

 The Committee, which is elected each year at the Annual General Meeting, serves for one year.
-The AGM is held between the end of the summer activities and the start of the next year in September.
-To contact a member of the Committe, send a message using the email form or mobile phone number - details are on the Contact page.
+In previous years, the AGM has been held between the end of the summer activities and the start of the next year in September.
+However, following a decision to change to the calendar year from 2021, the AGM is held closer to calendar year-end.

 Top of this page